qwc-services/qwc-services.github.io/src/topics/Search.md

 # Search

-QWC2 can be configured to use arbitrary custom search providers.
+QWC can be configured to use arbitrary custom search providers.
 In addition, the `qwc-fulltext-search-service` provided by the qwc-services ecosystem can be used.

 ## Adding search providers